 A few days ago, I received a heartwarming email from fellow eczema mama Kailee.
 She asked me for tips on weaning her 13 month-old eczema baby.
 It got me thinking in-depth about our own weaning journey.
 As I sat down to draft a reply, I started to list all the things that worked and did not which has inspired this post.

-MY TIPS FOR WEANING ECZEMA & ALLERGIC BABIES
+TOP 10 TIPS FOR WEANING ECZEMA & ALLERGIC BABIES

 1. Have a proper game plan for investigating triggers.